 The killer ties Betty up and places a row of needles below her eyes, forcing her to watch the grueling deaths of her friends.
 Stefan is stabbed in the throat with a sharp knife.
 Giulia is killed but swallows a bracelet belonging to the killer, forcing him to perform a last-minute autopsy on her body with a pair of scissors.
 What with the crunching sounds that imply bones being cut into, this may be one of the more squeamish sequences ever captured on film!
 More impressive is the fact that Betty is placed inside a glass container and comes to resemble one of Giulia’s many mannequins.
 Mira’s death also serves to reinforce Argento’s obsession with seeing and sightlessness.
 Betty’s vision is temporarily blurred after she applies drops to her dried-up eyes.
 This is precisely at the time when she allows a detective into her apartment.
 Mira enters the apartment and Argento introduces a second detective, one who stands outside the apartment.
 Is the killer the man outside or inside the apartment?
 Regardless, he has free access to the apartment (not to mention Betty’s consciousness) via the corridors that run alongside the apartment.
 As for the film’s infamous keyhole set piece, it reinforces Argento’s fascination with seeing as terror mechanism.

-Opera was Argento’s most expensive production and it shows (indeed, the film’s many elaborate compositions don’t look cheap).
+Opera was Argento’s most expensive production and it shows.
 Macbeth‘s crows circle the opera house in a secret plan hatched by the show’s crew.
 When the birds spot the killer, they go directly for his eyes.
 While Opera‘s ending isn’t a favorite among fans, Argento fascinatingly toys with the spectator’s perception.
 The killer supposedly died in a fire at the opera house, leaving Betty and her director to enjoy life in the country.
 A helicopter suddenly appears in the air and a horde of dogs run wildly through the forest.
 Both the audience and Betty pay little mind to these otherwise strange occurrences.
 The killer makes one final appearance, forcing Betty to stare at death one last line.
 This finale may seem forced and facile but Betty’s delirious romp through the countryside and her strange relationship with a lizard recalls Jennifer Connelly’s transcendental relationship to animals in Phenomena.
 Here, though, it really looks as if the heroine has cracked.
 Take Opera as the last time the great Argento was cracked himself.